ObjectModules/deploy/[Mapping]-Employment.md

 ##Scripting and Team Work
 ![Flow](https://hyipworld.github.io/images/github/doc/figure9.png)

-Combining with the first Employment we have now 3
+Combining with the first Employment we have now 3 kind of them
 1. info - world
 2. monitor - rating
 3. script - team
-1. Straigth line for entry points
-2. Dot line for exit point
-3. A box for process
-4. Identification

 Employment can be more deeper or wider depend on our need.
 We consider these three (3) Employment are suitable enough to start the process on getting it work.